Rakendu Mouli

-Rakendu Mouli Vennelakanti is an Indian lyricist, actor, singer, and dialogue writer who works in Telugu films.
+Rakendu Mouli Vennelakanti is an Indian lyricist and actor who works in Telugu cinema.
 He is the son of Telugu lyricist Vennelakanti.

 Career

-Mouli made his debut as an actor with Moodu Mukkallo Cheppalante (2015) in which he played the lead role.
+Mouli worked as assistant director for Yeto Vellipoyindhi Manasu and Janda Pai Kapiraju.
+He made his debut as an actor with Moodu Mukkallo Cheppalante (2015) in which he played the lead role.
 In 2016, he played Naga Chaitanya's friend in Sahasam Swasaga Sagipo.
 He played supporting roles in Kirrak Party, a Telugu remake of the Kannada film Kirik Party, and played one of the lead roles in My Dear Marthandam (2018).
 In 2019, he made his Tamil debut with Enai Noki Paayum Thota, where he played Dhanush's friend.

-He made his Telugu debut as a lyricist with Andala Rakshasi and garnered acclaim for the song "Manasu Palike".
+He made his Telugu debut as a lyricist with Andala Rakshasi (2012) and garnered acclaim for the song "Manasu Palike".
 He wrote the lyrics for four of the five songs in Meeku Maathrame Cheptha (2019).

 Personal life

-His father, Vennelakanti, is a lyricist and his brother Shashank Vennelakanti is a dialogue writer.
+Mouli's father, Vennelakanti, was a lyricist and his brother Shashank Vennelakanti is a dialogue writer.